-To manage our long-term carbon risks and opportunities and support national and international climate goals, we are taking the following actions:
+To address our long-term carbon risks, and support national and international climate goals, we are:

 - Setting targets to lower our greenhouse gas emissions – 8% reduction (44% excluding line losses) by 2024; 17% for all carbon emission by 2030 – and publicly reporting progress to hold ourselves accountable.

 - Increasing the use of renewables in our properties through generation from our own solar panels.

 - Establishing an internal cost of carbon on SF6 and energy, to assess alternatives.